-Sagamore Hill is located in the incorporated village of Cove Neck in the town of Oyster Bay (Nassau County), approximately 30 miles east of New York City, on the north shore of Long Island.
+Sagamore Hill is located in the incorporated village of Cove Neck in the town of Oyster Bay (Nassau County), approximately 30 miles east of New York City on the north shore of Long Island.
 The area is suburban in character and is home to numerous private estates.
 The site is bordered on all landward sides by large- lot residential and estate development.
 To its east, the site ends at a sandy beach at Cold Spring Harbor on Long Island Sound.
-The nearest urban centers are the hamlet of Hicksville (pop.
-41,260), 10 miles south, and the hamlet of Huntington (pop.
-18,403) in Suffolk County, seven miles to the east.
+The nearest urban centers are Hicksville (pop.
+41,260), located 10 miles south, and Huntington (pop.
+195,289), in Suffolk County seven miles to the east.
 The site is primarily accessible by private vehicle, although cab service from nearby train stations and marinas is available.

 The Oyster Bay area is served by a number of transportation routes including the Long Island Expressway (I- 495), the Northern State Parkway, and state routes 25, 106, and scenic 25a.
 The area is further served by the Long Island Railroad, providing commuter rail service to New York City.
-The closest railroad stops are located in the hamlet of Oyster Bay (a spur line) and in the hamlet of Syosset.
+The closest railroad stops are located in the hamlet of Oyster Bay (a spur line) and in the town of Syosset.
 The hamlet of Oyster Bay boasts two sizeable marinas with a combined total of more than 100 slips and 200 moorings.
 The marinas and the Oyster Bay train station are located within three miles of Sagamore Hill NHS.

-LaGuardia and John F. Kennedy Airports in Queens and MacArthur International Airport in Islip are the nearest airports.
+LaGuardia and John F. Kennedy Airports in Queens, NY and Macarthur International Airport in Islip, NY, are the nearest airports.